Porges/ways-to-play/src/articles/lists/inner-temple-masque.md

 date modified: 2024-12-22
 ---

+<a href="https://en.wikipedia.org/wiki/Thomas_Middleton">Thomas Middleton</a>’s <cite>The Inner-Temple Masque, or Masque of Heroes</cite> features a scene in which a farcical “will of Christmas” is read, which contains allusions to several games that were current at the time.[@InnerTempleMasque]

 > [!todo]
 >  With explanations: https://archive.org/details/cu31924013133453/page/n217/mode/2up?q=%22sow+has+pigged%22

-<p class="lead"><a href="https://en.wikipedia.org/wiki/Thomas_Middleton">Thomas Middleton</a>’s <cite>The
-Inner-Temple Masque, or Masque of Heroes</cite> features a scene in which a farcical “will of Christmas” is read, which contains allusions to several games that were current at the time.[@InnerTempleMasque]</p>

 The will is read aloud while the character “Plum” interjects: